BrookemWalters/BrookemWalters-Portfolio/Essays/Conclusion & Grade Reflections.md

 # Conclusion & Grade Reflections

-Throughout my portfolio, I’ve illustrated I earned an A in this course.
+Throughout my portfolio, I illustrated I earned an A in this course.
  I can write code that meets the course objectives, I have foundational statistical computing skills, and I can present the results in an organized and dynamic manner.

 ### Here are my artifacts and skills set evidence: